sjdirect/abotx/README.md

 ## Configure Speed Up And Slow Down
 Multiple features trigger AbotX to speed up or to slow down crawling.
-The Accelerator and Decelerator are two indipendently configurable components that determine exactly how agressively AbotX reacts to a situation that triggers a SpeedUp or SlowDown.
+The Accelerator and Decelerator are two independently configurable components that determine exactly how agressively AbotX reacts to a situation that triggers a SpeedUp or SlowDown.
 The default works fine for most cases but the following are options you have to take further control.

 #### Accelerator